Fetch MCP server

 pip install mcp-server-fetch

-After installation, run it as a script:
+After installation, run it with:

 python -m mcp_server_fetch